better-internet/radworks-docs/docs/using-radicle/push.md

    (git) https://willow.radicle.garden/hnrkmkfqk1yadewcgasm1s6mp5pn1hc5ch6wy.git
 ```

-Click on the `(web)` link to visit *your* source tree within the project using the web interface, which you can also navigate to using the tree selector.
+Click on the `(web)` link to visit *your* source tree within the project using the web interface, which you can also
+navigate to using the tree selector.

 ![Selecting a tree to view](/img/web-interface_trees.png)

-To help a maintainer see your changes so that they can [track, review, and merge](track-review-merge.md) them, you might
-want to contact them to share your [Peer ID](understanding-radicle/glossary.md#peer-id) (which you can find with `rad
-self`).
+Now that you've pushed changes to your version of the project, you can [create a patch](create-submit-patch.md) in Upstream to
+start the process of collaborating on and merging your contribution.